This homepage is under construction - Research Program

 Hence, assessing the question, how inter- and intracellular communication processes between immune cells are regulated on the molecular level is of central importance to understanding both physiologic and pathophysiologic immune reactions.
 Further, these investigations will also provide opportunities to develop new substances that can then be used to manipulate the immune system.

-The Collaborative Research Center 854 (SFB 854) aims at elucidating the molecular processes that regulate inter- and intracellular communication within the immune system by applying state of the art biochemical, cell and molecular biological techniques.
+The Collaborative Research Center 854 (CRC 854) aims at elucidating the molecular processes that regulate inter- and intracellular communication within the immune system by applying state of the art biochemical, cell and molecular biological techniques.
 In addition, we will develop and apply new techniques for molecular and intravital microscopy to facilitate the analysis of cellular communication processes during physiologic and pathophysiologic immune reactions.